What is Black Oxide Coating? Ask the PTR Pros

 - Can scratch or wear off easily during use with some processes

-Black oxide is a coating on steel.
-You create it directly on the steel with a chemical conversion rather than applying it like an electroplating process.
+You create this type of coating directly on the material with a chemical conversion rather than applying it like an electroplating process.
 A black oxide solution includes salts that act as an oxidizer.
-That solution reacts with the iron in the steel to create a black iron oxide coating over it.
+That solution reacts with the iron in the steel to create a coating over the surface.

-On products like knife blades, you coat the blade first before putting a final edge on it.
-You’ll see the silver edge on a brand new knife.
-A drill bit gets its chemical bath last, so you see the coating over the cutting edges when it’s new.
+On products like knife blades, manufacturers coat the blade before putting on a final edge.
+This reveals that silver edge on brand new blades.
+Conversely, a drill bit gets its chemical bath last.
+You actually see the coating over the cutting edges when brand new.
+Use that bit or sharpen it with a Drill Doctor, and the natural uncoated edge shows through clearly.

-Black oxide is so popular as a finish because it is a very inexpensive way to improve steel compared to other coatings and blends.
-Corrosion resistance and reduced friction are the two most popular benefits of a black oxide coating.
+Manufacturers choose black oxide as an inexpensive way to improve steel compared to other coatings and blends.
+Two most popular benefits of this material include corrosion resistance and reduced friction.
 Both are relatively minor improvements, but it does give the product a bump up over bare steel.

-For products going for a tactical look, black oxide adds a coating that gives you a black finish.
-It takes on the sheen of the original steel, so some will be glossy while others with have a non-reflective matte finish.
+Black oxide coatings also gives products a nice finish for a tactical look.
+It takes on the sheen of the original steel, so some appear glossy while others have a non-reflective matte finish.

 - Better lubrication between parts